Written by Tianna DuPont, WSU Extension. February 5, 2020. Update April 15, 2020.

 Scouting and tree removal of infected trees will be critical next year.
 “Things are likely to get worse before they get better,” says Harper, “A community approach is needed.
 We can not ignore the problem because then it will get worse.”

 WSU, OSU and industry stakeholders are working together to bring resources and answers for growers as they meet this challenge.
 Tobin Northfield, WSU Entomology is leading the Little Cherry Taskforce.
 He and Scott Harper have had several projects funded to find answers.
-The effort to get the word out has reached more than 1500 people as the WSU team (Northfield, Harper, DuPont, and Sallato) and OSU team (Thompson, Pscheidt) have presented at nine grower meetings throughout Washington and Oregon.
+The effort to get the word out has reached more than 2,768 people through presentations and 2,868 website readers as the WSU team (Northfield, Harper, DuPont, and Sallato) and OSU team (Thompson, Pscheidt) have presented at 20+ grower meetings throughout Washington and Oregon.
 As we work together to mitigate this problem it is critical to stay up to date on the latest information.
 X Phytoplasma and Little Cherry Virus pages will be kept up to date as new information develops.
-The Q&A page was updated this week with answers to the common questions at this year’s events.

 - Scott Harper, WSU Department of Plant Pathology (509) 786-9230 or firstname.lastname@example.org